All Products

 • ru: Russian

-Note: Although this parameter is an array, the current version processes only the first element.
-Therefore, you must pass only one value.
+Note: This parameter is an array, but the current version only processes the first element.
+Therefore, we recommend passing only one value.

 Important

 This parameter specifies the target language for speech synthesis.
 This setting is independent of the language of the sample audio used for voice cloning.
-To set the source language for a voice cloning task, see CosyVoice voice cloning API.
+To set the source language for a cloning task, see CosyVoice Voice Cloning/Design API.

 instruction